vinumaradana/cse15l-lab-reports/lab-report-4.md

 ### 2. Clone your fork of the repository from your Github account

 To access the link of the repository, I opened the lab7 link and forked it on GitHub.
-To clone my fork of the repository from my GitHub Account, I ran the following command.
+To clone my fork of the repository from my GitHub Account, I ran the following command, which includes the link I got after I forked the repository.

 `$ git clone https://github.com/vinumaradana/lab7`